brigada-mx/backend/README.md

 ## Dev
 We use [Docker](https://docs.docker.com/docker-for-mac/) and `docker-compose` in development to package and deploy our application.

-To start docker containers, run `docker-compose up --build -d`.
+To decrypt env vars in `env.dev` and run dev, execute `./dev.sh`.
 To see which containers are running, run `docker-compose ps`.
 To stop all containers, run `docker-compose stop`.

-To blow all containers away and build them from scratch, use `docker-compose rm` and then `docker-compose up --build -d`.
+To blow all containers away and build them from scratch, use `docker-compose rm` and then `./dev.sh`.

-To decrypt env vars in `env.dev` and run dev, execute `./dev.sh`.

 ### Data with Git Large File Storage